nath54/pi_ir_hager_2025/README.md

 - **Pipeline finalization**: Our final pipeline is the one detailed a little later in this document.

 ---
+## Cloning the repository
+One can clone this repository by using the appropriate git command, depending on its operating system.
+For example, on Linux, after installing git, the command is :
+`git clone git@github.com:nath54/pi_ir_hager_2025.git`

+---

 ## Technical Architecture